 Certain of such actions may have a favorable impact on our X-22 smoking cessation aid, or on our BRAND A and BRAND B cigarettes if we are able to market them as Modified Risk Cigarettes.
-However, there is no assurance of such favorable impact, and such actions may have a negative impact on our ability to market our BRAND A and BRAND B cigarettes as conventional cigarettes.
+However, there is no assurance of such favorable impact and such actions may have a negative impact on our ability to market RED SUN and MAGIC.